amsheth/CS225_Final_Proj/README.md

 # CS 225 Final Project

 _See `Project Proposal.md` for project proposal details._
+_See `Writeup.md` for post-project reflection writeup._

 # C++ Instructions
 Presumes running with cmake and make installed and ready to go; then, similarly to our in-class usage:

 Setup: `mkdir c++/build && cd c++/build && cmake .. && make`

 Run: `./main <filename>`.
-Provide the filename of a file produced by the Python section of the project (eg. `demofile*.txt`).
+Provide the filename of a file produced by the Python section of the project (eg. `../../Python/demofile1.txt`).

 Test: `./test`

 Or, manually:
 1. Make subdirectory of `c++/` for build output (eg. `c++/build`).
 2. In that directory, run `cmake ..`
-3. Compile using `make`, execute using `./main <filename>`, and test using `./test`
+3. Compile using `make`, execute using `./main <filename>` (path relative to `build`), and test using `./test` Note that if the file is supplied incorrectly, a blank output may be returned.

 # Python Instructions
 Requires Python 3 and pip.
 A couple example files have been provided if you prefer not to use this step.

+0. `apt-get update && apt-get install -y pip` to install Python and pip if needed.
-1. `pip install -r requirements.txt`
+1. `cd Python && pip install -r requirements.txt`
-2. Run `Python/interactive_data_getter.py` using Python.
+2. Remain in the Python folder and `interactive_data_getter.py` using Python.
 Supply a filename of your choice and a Spotify playlist ID, or use the defaults (but that's boring).

 # Specific Testing Instructions
 Assumes test executable exists: